Lance Stroll

 Number: 18

-Strengths: Wet weather, sometimes delivers a surprise result, fully backed by his team
+Strengths: Changing weather conditions, strategy, fully backed by his team

-Weaknesses: Low awareness, mistake-prone, slow in qualifying, does not seem to develop or hone skills
+Weaknesses: Low awareness wheel-to-wheel, mistake-prone, slow in qualifying, does not seem to develop or hone skills

 Strongest tracks: Italy, Canada, Azerbaijan